estraviz/garden/content/index.md

 You can explore the site by using the search bar at the top, or the menu at the bottom of each page.
 Another option is to check the list of all the indexed [[tags]].

 Another alternative...
-Why not trying the graph at the top?
+Why not trying the graph?